johnnyboustany/Baklava-Shop-App/README.md

     above: shows an example of the baklava menu on Aleppo’s Sweets’ website, in which there is no option to filter or sort items.
 </p>

+## Design Iterations

+I initiated the design process by making the list of 12 items.
+On the first iteration, I had a separate page for my cart.
+However, I decided to place the cart on the page as the list of items as it would allow users to scroll through the list while also looking at their cart.
+Although this design choice makes the page a bit more cluttered, I think the trade-off is worth it as the main goal of designing this interface is to make the user experience easier.

 ## Features

 ### Usability Principles Considered